One of the most beautiful drives in Scotland (although too short) is on Road A83 through the Argyll Forest Park.

 About the Rest and be Thankful pass Scotland

 The viewpoint is spectacular.
 You are at the edge of the Argyll Forest Park and at the end of Glen Croe.
 The viewpoint is called Rest & Be Thankful which is the inscription on a stone at this location.
-It was there for, back in history, when the road was difficult and people would stop and appreciate to have made it that far.
+It was there for, back in history, when the road was difficult, and people would stop and appreciate to have made it that far.

 Here is the view:

 And if you turn around and cross the street at the viewpoint, you find the small Loch Restil.
 It is apparently a great place for fishing trout.
-You you can just relax and enjoy the scenery.
+You can just relax and enjoy the scenery.

-Glen Kinglas, Scotland
+Drive through Glen Kinglas, Scotland

 After that you leave Glen Croe and the Argyll Forest Park and drive down in Glen Kinglas towards Loch Fyne and Inveraray Castle.

-The Kinglas Water run for 9km (6mi) down to Loch Fyne.
+The Kinglas Water flows for 9km (6mi) down to Loch Fyne.
 As you drive down there is apparently a photogenic small bridge built in 1745.
 I did not see it.
 Learn more on the Hazel Tree.

 As you drive down the hills get less rugged and greener: